Kota Kinabalu: Music

 Kota Kinabalu is home to one of Asia's favourite jazz festivals, the KK Jazz Festival.
 It has become an annual event.
 International performers such as Son2nos (Venezuela), award-winning Korean jazz diva Nah Youn Sun, Hong Kong's Junk Unit, Malaysia's Double Take, Atilia and Mood Indigo from UK have all previously performed at the festival.
 Coinciding with UNESCO's International Jazz Day celebrations in 2019, the year marks the inauguration of Sabah Jazz in Kota Kinabalu with the showcases of local jazz artists as well as from the region.
 Among those who performed include Grupo Da Bossa, Gordon Horace Chin, Hady Afro, Joe Balanjiu Jr and La Sambusa Latina from Argentina.
 Sabah Jazz is set to be held annually.

 BandWidth Street Press Magazine is Kota Kinabalu's only free monthly magazine that promotes local Sabah music.
 The magazine was launched in March 2009, and was supported by the local government and was referred by Sabah's Minister of Culture, Environment & Tourism, YB Datuk Masidi Manjun, as a publication that will introduce and promote new local musicians while serving up the latest information on the local entertainment scene.

 International relations

 Several countries have set up their consulates in Kota Kinabalu, including Australia, Brunei, China, Czech Republic, Denmark, France, Finland, Indonesia, Japan, Norway, Panama, Romania, Slovakia, South Korea, Spain, Sweden and the United Kingdom.
-In 2018, Russia set up their branch office of the Russian Centre of Science and Culture (RCSC) to expanding the existing co-operation between Malaysia and Russia in the culture, economic and education spheres.
+In 2018, Russia set up their branch office of the Russian Centre of Science and Culture (RCSC) to expand the existing co-operation between Malaysia and Russia in the culture, economic and education spheres.